💱 Trade Calculator

 Cosmic Celestial + Aurora Receive Celestial (120x) from Meteor Shower or Crystal Beams.
 Then Aurora Borealis or Crystal Beams must apply Aurora (90x) to the same crop.
 These replace into Cosmic (240x).
 240x

 Cosmic (240x) is the highest multiplier achievable through standard weather events alone and one of the highest in the entire game.
 Because Crystal Beams can apply both Celestial and Aurora to the same crop in a single event, it is the most reliable path to Cosmic.
 However, Crystal Beams itself is a rare event without a fixed timer.
 The best strategy is to leave slow-growing high-value crops in the ground for extended periods so they are present when rare weather events occur.
-See the complete mutation guide for all 20+ combined mutation recipes and exactly how to build them.
+See the complete mutation guide for all 20+ combined mutation recipes and exactly how to build them, or read the dedicated Celestial mutation guide for the full ingredient chain that produces Cosmic.

 👑 Admin Weather Events and Their Mutations

 Admin weather events are manually triggered by the game developers during live sessions.
 They do not occur on a regular schedule and cannot be predicted, but they include the highest mutation multipliers available anywhere in the game.
-Watch the official Grow a Garden Discord and social channels for announcements.
+Watch the official Grow a Garden Discord and social channels for announcements, or check the admin events schedule for upcoming sessions.

 The highest-multiplier admin weather events currently documented in the community: